North Cascades National Park

 The higher-elevation trails can stay snow-covered until July or sometimes August, so make sure you pack cold-weather attire if you plan on doing high-elevation hiking.
 The rainy/snowy season is from November to March.
 Snowfall is heavy making the winters wet and limiting access to certain roads or trails depending on current conditions.

-Camping + Where to Stay in north cascades national park
+Camping and Where to Stay in North Cascades

 The Wilderness Information Center is the main backcountry permit office for the North Cascades Complex which includes Ross Lake and Lake Chelan National Recreation Areas.
 When we visited, we drove around the back country looking for the perfect site.
 We found a beautiful spot on Ross Lake.
 Unfortunately, the visitors before us left piles of feces, toilet paper, beer cans, and garbage everywhere.
 So we spent the first hour we were there cleaning up other people’s waste.

 As we were searching for a site, deep into the forest away from the busy/popular backcountry areas we found something quite disturbing.
-It looked like a squatter’s camper/area.
-There were old bikes, a broken car, and… a stick in the ground with a doll’s head skewered at the top spray painted with red symbols.
+It looked like a squatter’s camper/area, and you could tell whoever lived there has been there for a while.
+Which would normally be fine, but what wasn’t fine… was the old broken bikes and toys, a car that was more of a shell than a vehicle, and… ick…a stick in the ground with a doll’s head skewered at the top spray painted with red symbols.
 It was terrifying.
 We immediately turned around and got as far away as we could.

 There are a number of options for accommodations while visiting the different areas within the complex.
-Camping is the most budget friendly and is my preferred accommodation type when visiting national lands.
-Campsites at Colonial Creek, Goodell Creek, and Newhalen Creek campground are $16 per night.
+Camping is the most budget-friendly and is my preferred accommodation type when visiting national lands.
+Campsites at Colonial Creek, Goodell Creek, and Newhalen Creek campgrounds are $16 per night.
 Gorge Lake is $10 per night.
 Hozomeen campground is free.
 Backcountry camping (boat-in and wilderness) requires a free permit.

 North Cascades Lodge at Stehekin 1.855.685.4167